AnikDey-exe/Vr-Shooting/README.md

 This is a vr shooting game where you have to shoot the tanks.
+Download the zip and extract the files from the folder.
+Use a web hoster to host the website (I use 2.00 OK! web server for chrome extension).